Policy 4-004: University of Utah Information Security Policy.

 - Acceptable Use

 University IT Resources, Information Systems, and Electronic Resources shall be used for legitimate patient care, instructional, research, administrative, public service, and approved contract purposes.
-Personal use of IT Resources, Information Systems, and Electronic Resources may be authorized if the use does not interfere with either the University’s or the User's ability to carry out University business and does not violate the terms of any University regulation.
-The use of IT Resources, Information Systems, and Electronic Resources is subject to University regulation and must not violate the Ethical Standards and Code of Conduct.
+Personal use of IT Resources, Information Systems, and Electronic Resources may be authorized if the use does not interfere with University duties, and does not violate the terms of any University regulation.

 - IT Resource and Information System Use